Pool Care Guide

 Brush every surface

 Brush walls, floor, steps, corners, and the waterline before shocking.
-For green and mustard algae, brushing drives colonies into the water column where chlorine can reach them.
-For black algae, use a stainless steel wire brush to break the protective outer layer — without this, shock cannot penetrate the colony at any dose.
+For green and mustard algae, brushing breaks up surface colonies and drives them into the water where chlorine can reach them.
+For black algae, a stainless steel wire brush is needed to scrub each spot and break the protective outer layer — without this step, shock cannot penetrate the colony at any dose.

 Step03